by Dr. R. Kay Green

 The first and most obvious step is to charge what you are worth.
 Do not let anyone haggle you down or make you feel like your work is worth less because of who you are.
 Do not be afraid to ask your colleagues how much they charge, so that you can make sure that you are charging the industry standard.

-Talking about money is often seen as taboo, but it is these sort of systems that allow things like the pay gap to continue.
+Talking about money is often seen as taboo, but it is these sorts of systems that allow things like the pay gap to continue.
 By being open and honest with friends about how much you make, you can ensure that you are not charging too much or not enough.

 Beyond money, we need to support each other.
 Do not tear other women down for how they look or dress.
 This only perpetuates the system that values us based on looks alone.